LinkonBSMRSTU/Quick_Chat/README.md

 This project is written in Swift 5.0 and requires Xcode 11.0 to build and run.

 Quick Chat for iOS is compatible with iOS 13.0+.

+#Full Folder not uploaded as Github doesn't allow more than 100 Files.
+Feel free to email me.